docker/docker-py/docs/hostconfig.md

   consume. (e.g. `'1G'`)
 * memswap_limit (str or int): Maximum amount of memory + swap a container is allowed to consume.
-* mem_swappiness (str or int): Tune a container's memory swappiness behavior.
+* mem_swappiness (int): Tune a container's memory swappiness behavior.
   Accepts number between 0 and 100.
 * group_add (list): List of additional group names and/or IDs that the container process will run as.